Universal Sharpness Dynamics in Neural Network Training: Fixed Point Analysis, Edge of Stability, and Route to Chaos: Introduction

-The discovery of the progressive sharpening and EoS regimes and the loss catapult mechanism has attracted significant attention, with an emphasis on various toy models that exhibit similar phenomenology.
-In this paper, we analyze a popular toy model, a $2$-layer linear network trained on one example, referred to as the UV model.
+The discovery of these intriguing sharpness phenomena has attracted significant attention, with an emphasis on various toy models that exhibit similar phenomenology.
+Yet, the specific conditions and reasons why these phenomena occur still remain elusive.
+In this paper, we analyze a simple toy model, a $2$-layer linear network trained on one example, referred to as the UV model.
 We show that all of the phenomena described above can be observed in the UV model for appropriate choices of learning rate, initialization, parameterization, and choice of training example.
-Moreover, we show that an analysis of the fixed points, their local stability, and the vector field of updates in function space can give significant insight into the origin of these phenomena.
-Our analysis of the UV model suggests several non-trivial predictions that we verify in realistic architectures with real and synthetic datasets.
+Through this exploration, we provide novel insights into the mechanisms at play and offer predictions that we validate in realistic architectures with both real and synthetic datasets.